 - Are you an established entrepreneur who wants to invest your time, expertise, and guidance to support early-stage entrepreneurs?
 Inspired by your faith to make a positive impact on people and communities?
 Apply to join the DO GOOD X community of mentors.
 Click here for more details.

-- We provide a participatory, interactive, and engaging curriculum with mentors and entrepreneurs, tools, and resources to take businesses to the next level.
-Our approach is not a typical classroom setting with the lone expert speaking.
+- We provide a participatory, interactive, and engaging program with mentors and entrepreneurs, tools, and resources to take businesses to the next level.
+Our approach is not a typical virtual classroom setting with the lone expert speaking.
 Our program is a feeder for late-stage accelerators and helps to reduce the number of failed enterprises, diversify the entrepreneurial community, and catalyze underrepresented led business ventures.

 Eligible applicants include entrepreneurs who: